-If you see a red lightning bolt symbol on the screen, that means your Apple Watch battery is running low.
+If you see a red lightning bolt symbol on the screen, your Apple Watch battery is running low.
 It is recommended that you should not wait for your Apple Watch to go fully depleted.
-Make sure that you charge it right away and with the appropriate charger as well.
+Make sure you charge it right away and with the appropriate charger.

-When charging your Apple Watch, it is best for you to use the original equipment manufacturer (OEM) charger.
+It would help if you used the original equipment manufacturer (OEM) charger when charging your Apple Watch.
 You can use the Apple Magnetic Charging Cable.
-Or perhaps the Apple Watch Magnetic Charging Dock.
-And whenever you are out traveling, you can use portable iWatch chargers, which you can carry with you.
+Or the Apple Watch Magnetic Charging Dock.
+And whenever you are out traveling, you can use portable iWatch chargers, which you can carry.

 You will find that the interface of all Apple Watch chargers is the same.
-Due to that, you can use the same charger for the original Apple Watch as well as other series up to the latest.
+Due to that, you can use the same charger for the original Apple Watch and other series up to the latest.

 The following are the steps to charge your Apple Watch:

 - First, handle your Apple Watch and accessories safely.
 Always take off your Apple Watch before charging it.